alsalafiyyah/alsalafiyyah.github.io/_posts/sects/non-muslim/2020-07-29-deeming-jews-christians-to-be-kafirs.md

 layout: post
 title: "Deeming Jews and Christians, who do not believe in Muhammad, to be disbelievers"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 6505-14"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6505, Question 14"
-category: ["non-muslim"]
+category: [non-muslims]
 hijri: Dhul-Hijjah 8, 1441 AH
 excerpt: "What is the ruling of Islam on the Jews and the Christians, for example, to whom the message of Prophet Muhammad (peace be upon him) has been conveyed."
 lang: en
+locale: en
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz